Most-Rated Sessions

 AAC in the Cloud 2021 Conference

-4.33 out of 273 ratings
+4.33 out of 275 ratings (1200 total views)

 Join this workshop to see how schools can build an AAC culture.
 Follow some real and authentic steps to engage educational teams in AAC.
 See how culture and mindsets can shift - and for the better.
 Recognise that all students, regardless of age, diagnosis or ability can benefit from AAC embedded into curriculum and learning.
 Learn how you can be part of this process.